gamblevore/speedie/Documentation/xml_dtd.md

 			arg.ChildEnd // remove this line if you want

 Honestly, it doesn't look so much more complex than the DTD is.
 And you don't need to learn a new language to do it.
 This validator is just as strict as the DTD.
-And run faster.
+And runs faster.
 Its also "embeddable" within a speedie program!
 After all, its just code.
-This makes things even smaller faster and ligher.
+This makes things even smaller and lighter, no need for external validation libs or source-files.
 I could add more syntactic sugar to make it smaller even, but I think its tight enough for now.

 Lets say we want our validator to do a little more.
 Actually print output.
 We can do that!
 Why not?